 No, anyone is welcome to enroll in a camp that’s a convenient date and location for them.

 What should my child wear?

-	Send your child in anything that would also be allowed to wear to school.
+Send your child in anything that he or she would also wear to a standard day of school.
+We do recommend closed-toed shoes for all days of camp.
 Friday is the only day that will be spent mostly outdoors, so we recommend sending sunscreen and clothing appropriate for outdoor activities.

 Can I sign up a friend of my child?

 You cannot, because the parent or legal guardian of that friend must agree to the waiver for their own child.
 However, as soon as you complete the enrollment process you can share camp details with friends via email or social media and invite them to enroll as well.

 How much does it cost to attend a camp?

 Student tuition is $229 for the week-long, half day camp if paid in full by March 15.
 You can also opt to pay for the camp in 4 payments of $60.
 After March 15, tuition is $249, or 4 payments of $65.
 Scholarships are available.